 - Onion – Swap the onion for shallots if you’re feeling fancy.

-- Cornbread stuffing mix – I always make this Squash Casserole recipe with cornbread stuffing, but an herbed stuffing would work too!
+- Cornbread stuffing mix – I always make this Squash Casserole recipe with cornbread stuffing, but herbed stuffing would work too!

 - Sour cream – Some recipes for Squash Casserole call for a cream soup, but I think sour cream is better because it doesn’t overpower the flavor of the stuffing or squash.